KartikC137/Learning_JS-FCC-/README.md

 Completed Projects:

-1. People-Counter: An web app to count and log the no. of people visiting/leaving a certain area
+1. People-Counter: An web app to count and log the no. of people visiting/leaving a certain area.
-2. BlackJack-Game: A simple web implementation of BlackJack Game
+2. BlackJack-Game: A simple web implementation of BlackJack Game.
-3. Password-Generator: A really basic password generator
+3. Password-Generator: A really basic password generator.
+4. SaveURLs_Chrome-Extension: A simple Chrome extension to save custom URLs or of site open in active tab.